glennj/exercism.io/tcl/go-counting/README.md

 # Go Counting

+Welcome to Go Counting on Exercism's Tcl Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 Count the scored points on a Go board.

 In the game of go (also known as baduk, igo, cờ vây and wéiqí) points